lattespirit/sublime-wrapper/README.md

 ```

 # Usage
-* **Wrap Single Line** Place the cursor in a single line(**except end of line**), or select contents in the same line, then trigger the keymap metioned above, select the prefer item displayed in the popup panel, and press enter.
+* **Wrap Single Line:** Place the cursor in a single line(**except end of line**), or select contents in the same line, then trigger the keymap metioned above, select the prefer item displayed in the popup panel, and press enter.
-* **Wrap Multiple Lines** Select contents in multiple lines, then trigger the keymap metioned above, select the prefer item displayed in the popup panel, and press enter.
+* **Wrap Multiple Lines:** Select contents in multiple lines, then trigger the keymap metioned above, select the prefer item displayed in the popup panel, and press enter.
     * **Notice: See Known Issuses below**
 * **INFO:** When next_fields defined in the wrapper like **if/else**, press `tab` and jump to the next field.
 FYI, jumping to prev fields is NOT supported.